Healthdirect Free Australian health advice you can count on.

 Key facts

-• Anaphylaxis is the most severe type of allergic reaction.
+• Anaphylaxis is a severe, life-threatening allergic reaction.

-• It can happen after exposure to certain triggers including foods, bites and stings or medicines.
+• It can happen after exposure to triggers, such as foods, bites, stings or medicines.

-• If someone is having anaphylaxis, use an adrenaline autoinjector (if available), call triple zero (000) and ask for an ambulance.
+• If you think someone is having anaphylaxis, use an adrenaline autoinjector (if available), call triple zero (000) and ask for an ambulance.

-• People with a known allergy should always carry 2 adrenaline autoinjectors and an ASCIA allergy action plan.
+• People with a known allergy should carry an adrenaline autoinjector and an action plan to manage anaphylaxis.

 What is anaphylaxis?

-Anaphylaxis is the most severe type of allergic reaction.
+Anaphylaxis is a severe type of allergic reaction.

-It can happen after exposure to certain triggers, such as:
+It can happen after exposure to triggers, such as:

-Anaphylaxis develops rapidly and can be fatal, so should it always be treated as a medical emergency.
+Anaphylaxis can develop quickly and can be fatal.
+It should be treated as a medical emergency.

 If anaphylaxis progresses, it can lead to a dangerous drop in blood pressure.
 This is known as 'anaphylactic shock'.